-The Physics with mathematics PGCE serves the best of both worlds.
+The school direct Physics with Mathematics PGCE serves the best of both worlds.
 It will help you to develop the professional skills and knowledge you need to teach all aspects of Physics and Maths to pupils at least up to age 16 and beyond to 18.
 The course is committed to creative approaches to teaching and you will be encouraged to develop resources during the programme.

-UCL Institute of Education (IOE) is a global leader in teacher education.
+UCL IOE is a global leader in teacher education.
 Their programmes are recognised by Ofsted as “outstanding” in every criterion across Primary and Secondary Education.
-All UCL School Direct students have full access to UCL student support services and facilities.
+All school direct trainees have full access to UCL student support services/facilities.

-This programme follows the exact same structure as the PGCE route and awards the PGCE and QTS.
-The only difference is that students apply directly via UCAS to the school or alliance.
+The school direct programme follows the exact same structure as the PGCE route and awards the PGCE and QTS.
+The only difference is students apply directly to the NRTA via the DfE ‘Apply’ service.
 Candidates will still attend the same university lectures.

 Click here to search for full details of the Physics with Maths course